 Rod Action

 For walleye fishing have a fast action rod is more desirable.
-This tip allows you to present your lure with a more attractive movement and you can strike early with a nibble.
+This tip lets you present your lure with a more attractive movement and strike early with a nibble.

 Material of Construction